glciampaglia/knowledge_linker/docs/log.markdown

 clear pattern.
 Rewrote the script to also plot 1) random noise (per Sandro's request, to make sure there are no bugs in the code), and 2) random source/target pairs.
 Launched it on Lenny.

+## Fri Sep 27 18:07:32 EDT 2013

+Made also the plots for the random noise (which works as expected) and for random s/t pairs.
+The latter produces a parabola-like segment too.
+Also, found a small bug in the way the eigenvectors were printed and now there seems to be a more discernible pattern of ideologies, but still not very satisfactory.
+Why do the points all stay in a 1D subspace?
+Guess could be that either the columns are strongly dependent on each other, or that some other regularities imposed by the fact that we are looking at distances on a graph is at work.
+To understand this, the next step will be to look at the same bottleneck distances with the inverse in-degree weighting scheme, but computed on a random graph. random network.